Rhiner Cruz: Houston Astros

 Cruz was selected by the Astros the first overall selection of the 2011 Rule 5 draft.
 Cruz was named to the Astros' Opening Day roster.
 Cruz spent the 2012 season in the majors for the Astros.
 He also played parts of the 2013 season in the majors as well.
-On December 23, 2013, Cruz was sent outright to the Oklahoma City RedHawks, and off of the 40-man roster.
-He began 2016 with the RedHawks before he released on June 2, 2014, to pursue an opportunity in Japan.
+On 23 December 2013, Cruz was sent outright to the Oklahoma City RedHawks, and off of the 40-man roster.
+He began 2016 with the RedHawks before he released on 2 June 2014, to pursue an opportunity in Japan.

 Tohoku Rakuten Golden Eagles

 In June 2014, the Astros permitted Cruz to sign with the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball.
 Cruz would finish the 2014 season with the Eagles.
 Cruz also played the 2015 season with the Eagles before becoming a free agent at seasons end.

 Leones de Yucatan

-On April 30, 2016, Cruz signed with the Leones de Yucatán of the Mexican League.
-He was released on May 15, 2016.
+On 30 April 2016, Cruz signed with the Leones de Yucatán of the Mexican League.
+He was released on 15 May 2016.
+He appeared in 7 games 6 innings of relief with a 0-2 record and a 7.50 era with 7 strikeouts.